Rizwan Ahmed (civil servant): Career

 Rizwan Ahmed joined the Pakistan Administrative Service (erstwhile DMG) in 1988 after passing the CSS examinations, and was first posted under the Government of the Punjab where he served in various capacities including as Director Local Government Bahawalpur Division and Assistant Commissioner of Rahim Yar Khan and Mianwali.

 He then was transferred to the Government of Sindh where he served as Deputy Commissioner of Hyderabad - the then largest district in the province of Sindh.
 He also served as Secretary Sindh Local Government Board and Additional Home Secretary (Law Enforcement) after which he was promoted to the position of provincial secretary and held the assignments of Health Secretary of Sindh, Secretary General Administration (SGA&CD Sindh) and Secretary to Governor Sindh.

-Rizwan Ahmed then joined the Government of Pakistan where he held key assignments including that of Chairman Trading Corporation of Pakistan, Chairman Pakistan National Shipping Corporation, Additional Establishment Secretary and Additional Cabinet Secretary, before being elevated to the country's highest bureaucratic rank of Grade 22 and subsequently being appointed to the coveted office of Federal Secretary for Maritime Affairs - a position he held till he reached his age of superannuation.
-At the time of his retirement from active civil service, Rizwan Ahmed was one of the country's senior-most federal secretaries and was also serving as Member of the Central Selection Board.
+He then joined the Government of Pakistan where he held key assignments including that of Chairman Trading Corporation of Pakistan, Chairman Pakistan National Shipping Corporation, Managing Director Pakistan Security Printing Corporation, Additional Establishment Secretary and Additional Cabinet Secretary, before being elevated to the country's highest bureaucratic rank of Grade 22 and subsequently being appointed to the coveted office of Federal Secretary for Maritime Affairs where he was in charge of the country's seaports and national shipping.
+At the time of his retirement from active civil service, Rizwan Ahmed was one of the country's senior-most federal secretaries and was also a Member of the Central Selection Board.

-After his retirement from active civil service, he was made Member Sindh Public Service Commission for a period of four years.
+After his retirement, he was appointed to the all-important constitutional office of Chairman Sindh Public Service Commission (SPSC).
+He was sworn in as Chairman SPSC by Governor Sindh on 13 June 2026.